 For some people, staying put in the same place can be a challenge.
 When faced with a promotion or a new job, upgrading to a bigger, better house can be tempting.

 Instead of jumping in feet first, consider the value of learning to live beneath your means.
 Keep paying the mortgage or rent on your current home and direct additional funds into your savings or investment accounts.
-By staying where you are and saving excess money, you’ll improve your entire financial outlook much faster than if you were to buy a larger, more expensive home.
+By staying where you are and saving excess money, you’ll improve your entire financial outlook much faster than if you were to move to a larger, more expensive home.

-28. Drive it until you can’t
+23. Drive your car until you can’t

-30. Be accountable
+24. Be accountable

 Your financial habits will only become habits if you stick to them, so hold yourself accountable.
 If you know this will be a challenge, ask someone you trust to help you stay on track.
 Whether a parent, best friend, neighbor or mentor, having someone else keep you in check can be a great way to continue moving forward.

 Habits for the long haul